Buses, trains & ferries

 Buses to UNSW from Central Station

-During exam periods, the 891 UNSW Express bus service diverts via Randwick Racecourse for student examinations.
+During exam periods, the 891 UNSW Express bus service diverts to a stop near the Randwick Racecourse for student examinations.
 Bus drivers have been instructed that this is a compulsory stop.
 There will be no change to the route from campus back to Central Station.

 All UNSW 890, 891, 892 and 895 Express bus services to and from the campus will operate on a reduced timetable.
-UNSW 895 Express bus services pick up passengers from Stand C opposite UNSW on Anzac Pde.
-Stand A (outside NIDA) is not in service during semester breaks.
+UNSW 895 Express bus services pick up passengers from High St (near Gate 3).
 View the UNSW Express timetable.

 - 339 Central Station on Foveaux St just east of Elizabeth St.